Doctor’s Degrees in Multicultural & Diversity Studies

 There are 6 colleges that offer a doctor’s degree in multiculturalism.
 Learn more about the most popular 6 below:

 The most popular school in the United States for multiculturalism students seekinga doctor's degree is Biola University.
 Each year, around 5,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $46,704 per year, while in-state graduate students, on average, pay $12,420 per year.
+The average in-state tuition for full-time undergraduates is $44,382 per year, while in-state graduate students, on average, pay $12,006 per year.
 During the most recent year for which we have data, 8 people received their doctor's degree in multiculturalism from Biola.
-Of these students, 71% were women and 29% were members of underrepresented racial-ethnic groups.
+Around 38% of these students were from an underrepresented racial-ethnic group, and 13% were women.

 University of Alabama at Birmingham comes in at #2 on our list of the most popular colleges offering doctor's degrees in multiculturalism.
 Roughly 22,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,832 per year, while in-state graduate students, on average, pay $8,424 per year.
 During the most recent year for which we have data, 6 people received their doctor's degree in multiculturalism from UAB.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 75% were women.
+About 57% of this group were women, and 43% were students from an underrepresented racial-ethnic group.

 Western Seminary comes in at #3 on our list of the most popular colleges offering doctor's degrees in multiculturalism.
 During the most recent year for which we have data, 4 people received their doctor's degree in multiculturalism from Western Seminary-San Jose.